-On October 24, 2013, a purported class action lawsuit was brought against the Company by former Wilhelmina model Alex Shanklin and others (the "Shanklin Litigation"), in New York State Supreme Court (New York County) by the same lead counsel who represented plaintiffs in a prior, now-dismissed action brought by Louisa Raske (the "Raske Litigation").
+On October 24, 2013, a putative class action lawsuit was brought against the Company by former Wilhelmina model Alex Shanklin and others (the "Shanklin Litigation"), in New York State Supreme Court (New York County) by the same lead counsel who represented plaintiffs in a prior, now-dismissed action brought by Louisa Raske (the "Raske Litigation").
 The claims in the Shanklin Litigation initially included breach of contract and unjust enrichment allegations arising out of matters similar to the Raske Litigation, such as the handling and reporting of funds on behalf of models and the use of model images.
 Other parties named as defendants in the Shanklin Litigation include other model management companies, advertising firms, and certain advertisers.
 On January 6, 2014, the Company moved to dismiss the Amended Complaint in the Shanklin Litigation for failure to state a claim upon which relief can be granted and other grounds, and other defendants also filed motions to dismiss.
 On August 11, 2014, the court denied the motion to dismiss as to Wilhelmina and other of the model management defendants.
 Further, on March 3, 2014, the judge assigned to the Shanklin Litigation wrote the Office of the New York Attorney General bringing the case to its attention, generally describing the claims asserted therein against the model management defendants, and stating that the case "may involve matters in the public interest."
 The judge's letter also enclosed a copy of his decision in the Raske Litigation, which dismissed that case.
-Plaintiffs have retained substitute counsel, who has filed a Second and now Third Amended Complaint.
+Plaintiffs retained substitute counsel, who filed a Second and then Third Amended Complaint.
 Plaintiffs' Third Amended Complaint asserts causes of action for alleged breaches of the plaintiffs' management contracts with the defendants, conversion, breach of the duty of good faith and fair dealing, and unjust enrichment.
 The Third Amended Complaint also alleges that the plaintiff models were at all relevant times employees, and not independent contractors, of the model management defendants, and that defendants violated the New York Labor Law in several respects, including, among other things, by allegedly failing to pay the models the minimum wages and overtime pay required thereunder, not maintaining accurate payroll records, and not providing plaintiffs with full explanations of how their wages and deductions therefrom were computed.
 The Third Amended Complaint seeks certification of the action as a class action, damages in an amount to be determined at trial, plus interest, costs, attorneys' fees, and such other relief as the court deems proper.
 On October 6, 2015, Wilhelmina filed a motion to dismiss as to most of the plaintiffs' claims, and oral argument on the motion was heard by the Court in June 2016.
-The judge reserved decision and it is not known when the decision will be issued.
+The Court entered a decision granting in part and denying in part Wilhelmina's motion to dismiss on May 26, 2017.
+The Court (i) dismissed three of the five New York Labor Law causes of action, along with the conversion, breach of the duty of good faith and fair dealing and unjust enrichment causes of action, in their entirety, and (ii) permitted only the breach of contract causes of action, and some plaintiffs' remaining two New York Labor Law causes of action to continue, within a limited time frame.
+The plaintiffs and Wilhelmina have appealed the decision and the appeal was argued on April 10, 2018.
+On August 16, 2017, Wilhelmina filed its Answer to the Third Amended Complaint, and discovery in this action is continuing.
 The Company believes the claims asserted in the Third Amended Complaint are without merit, and intends to continue to vigorously defend the action.